lyquocphong/simple-utils/README.md

 # LeadDesk Assignment

-This project is the implementation of the LeadDesk assignment
+This project is the implementation of the LeadDesk assignment and it used this repo https://github.com/microsoft/vscode-remote-try-php as development container in visual studio code

 ## Description